 - You become irritable or hypersensitive and/or experience quite extreme mood swings.

-If you have one or more of these symptoms and believe there is a good chance that you could be pregnant then it is time to take a pregnancy test.
+If you have one or more of these symptoms and believe there is a good chance that you could be pregnant then take a pregnancy test.
+As Zita says: "there are tests on the market that can tell you if you're pregnant even before you miss a period."